mslhii/SMSTool/README.md

 # SMSTool
 Tool for sending lots of SMSes at once.
-Work In Progre
+Work In Progres

 Current Status: In beta